dreadl0ck/ja3/README.md

 ## Commandline Tool

-The commandline program mimics the python reference implementation by default, reads the pcap file and prints the all extracted client hellos as JSON array to stdout.
+The commandline program mimics the python reference implementation by default.
+It reads the pcap file and prints the all extracted client hellos as JSON array to stdout.
 Printing output as CSV, tab separated values or with a custom separator is also supported.

     $ goja3 -h